Denny Landzaat: Coaching career

 Landzaat ended his career in the summer 2014 and then signed a contract with AZ Alkmaar until 2017 as an individual coach for the first team and for Jong AZ.
 One year later, he was also appointed assistant manager to Martin Haar for Jong AZ.

 From January 2016, he became manager of AZ's U15 team but still retained his coaching role for the Jong and first team's and also as assistant manager for Jong AZ.
 In the summer 2016, he then took charge of the club's U17 squad and beside that, he also functioned as assistant manager under Danny Blind for the Netherlands national football team in an advisor role.
 In the summer 2017, he signed a new one-year contract and was appointed assistant manager for Jong AZ, once again under Martin Haar.

 In the 2018–19 season, Landzaat was appointed assistant to Giovanni van Bronckhorst.
 Jaap Stam was appointed manager for Feyenoord in the summer 2019.
 When Stam stepped down on 28 October 2019, Landzaat also did.
 One week later, he was appointed assistant manager of Henk ten Cate at Saudi Professional League club Al-Ittihad.

 On 19 June 2022, he was announced as the assistant manager under John van den Brom at Polish Ekstraklasa defending champions Lech Poznań.
+On 18 December 2023, one day after van den Brom's dismissal, Landzaat left the club by mutual consent.

+On 8 January 2025, Landzaat was appointed as an assistant coach for the Indonesia national team under Patrick Kluivert.

+Personal life

+Landzaat was born and raised in Amsterdam.
+He is of Indonesian descent through his Moluccan mother.